mparker2/g4predict/README.md

 ## g4predict

-### Predict putative G Quadruplexes using an extension of the Quadparser method
+### Putative G Quadruplex ( G4 ) prediction using an extension of the Quadparser method

 <img src="./g4folding.gif" width="300">